DataDog/datadog-agent/docs/dev/agent_build.md

 * `containerd`: add support for the containerd integration
 * `kubeapiserver`: enable interaction with Kubernetes API server (required by the cluster Agent)

+The `datadog-agent` is not using the Go modules yet, please ensure that you don't have explicitly set the `GO111MODULE` environment variable to `on` while compiling the Agent.
+It must be either unset, set to `auto` or set to `off`.

 Please note you might need to provide some extra dependencies in your dev environment to build certain bits (see [development environment][dev-env]).